 Last Friday the Economic Development, Science and Innovation Committee (Select Committee) reported on the Telecommunications (New Regulatory Framework) Amendment Bill (Bill).

 The key focus of the Bill is to implement a new regulatory regime for fixed line fibre services – modelled on 'utility style' regulation under Part 4 of the Commerce Act.
 Chorus will be subject to price-quality control and information disclosure; and local fibre companies (LFCs) will be subject to information disclosure only.
 The Bill will also introduce a mechanism for copper services to be deregulated in fibre roll-out areas, with prices for copper services in non-fibre areas restricted to increase at the rate of inflation.
-Read our previous update here for the key features of the Bill.

 The implementation date for the introduction of the new regulatory framework is 1 January 2020.
 However, the Bill allows the Minister to defer this date by up to 2 years at the request of the New Zealand Commerce Commission (Commission) – in which case, prices under existing UFB contracts continue to apply.
 The Commission has already publicly noted that it will seek this deferral.
 Given the tight timeframes involved, it has recently launched a Section 9A study of fibre networks, which will allow it to commence gathering relevant information in advance of the Bill being passed.
 The terms of reference for the study can be found here.

 Although the overall framework is unchanged, the Select Committee has recommended some important changes to the Bill.

 The Select Committee has recommended the following changes to the fibre regulation framework:

 - Amending the definition of 'fibre network' so that the regulated footprint would cover an end-user premise or access point, such as a mobile tower, to the defined fibre handover point;